 8. Use the formula tip window to select arguments

 Whenever you're working with a formula that contains an Excel function, remember that you can always use the hint window to select arguments.
-This can be real time-saver if the formula is complicated, especially if it contains lots of nested parentheses.
+This can be a real time-saver if the formula is complicated, especially if it contains lots of nested parentheses.
 To select arguments, work in two steps.
 In step one, click to put the cursor inside the function whose argument you want to select.
 Excel will then display a hint for that function that shows all arguments.
 In step two, click the argument you want to select.
 Excel will select the entire argument, even when it contains other functions or formulas.
-These is a nice way to select arguments when using F9 to debug a formula.
+This is a nice way to select arguments when using F9 to debug a formula.

 Want to learn more?
 We offer an entire course on Excel formulas and functions.

 9. Insert function argument placeholders with a shortcut

 Normally, as you enter a function, Excel will present tips about each arguments as you add commas.
 But sometimes you might want to have Excel add placeholders for all the function arguments at once.
 If so, you'll be glad to know that there's a shortcut for that.

 When you're entering a function, after Excel has recognized the function name, type Control + Shift + A (both platforms).
 For example, if you type "=DATE(" and then use Control + Shift + A, Excel will give you "=DATE(year,month,day)".
 You can then double-click each argument (or use the Function tip window to select each argument) and change it to the value you want.

 10. Move the "formula thing" out of your way